lukaszsobala/bvm/README.md

 ### Ask me anything!
 - Who made this?
     I'm [Botspot](https://github.com/Botspot), a college student, bash scripter, Raspberry Pi user, and founder of [Pi-Apps](https://github.com/Botspot/pi-apps) and [WoR-Flasher](https://github.com/Botspot/wor-flasher).
-If you met me in real life you would just see an average kid.
+If you met me in real life you would just see another average kid.
 - Is this legal?
     Yes.
 By default the VM does use a license key, but it is a free license for VMs, offered by Microsoft for this purpose.
 - Is this unique?
     Yes and no. Other projects share some similar ideas.
 The [QuickEMU project](https://github.com/quickemu-project/quickemu) probably comes closest, but it is not ARM-compatible.
 There is also the [UTM project](https://getutm.app/), which apparently has some level of ARM support.
 The most unique thing here, in my opinion, is the extent to which it is automated.
 I could string the main modes back to back, leave it running, and in a couple hours there would be a fully-installed VM ready to use.
-    Before this, you would need to watch over it and press a key in a 5-second time window to boot the installer, then navigate through the installation steps, deploy some registry workarounds, and debloat the OS later.
+    Before this, you would need to watch over it and press a key in a 5-second time window to boot the installer, deploy some registry workarounds, then navigate through the installation steps, and debloat the OS later.
 BVM bypasses the keypress by patching the Windows installer ISO in a very unconventional way, (see the `patch_iso_noprompt` function), bypasses the installation steps and registry workarounds with an autounattend.xml file, and removes the bloatware as a final step.
 To my knowledge, nothing else can do all that without human intervention.
 - Why did you make this?
     First, it will benefit me personally quite a bit over the long term.
-As a die-hard Raspberry Pi user without easy access to another computer, with BVM I now have an alternative to Wine when I need to run a Windows-only program, such as Lego Mindstorms or Microsoft Office.
-ARM Windows comes built-in with a x86 emulator, so **any program will work**, unless it require GPU features.
-Compare that to wine which is quite hit-or-miss.
+As a die-hard Raspberry Pi user without convenient access to another computer, with BVM I now have an alternative to Wine when I need to run a Windows-only program, such as Lego Mindstorms or Microsoft Office.
-    But also, I genuinely want to help you all out.
+    But also, I genuinely want to help you all out wherever possible.
 The ARM desktop community is special, but small.
 The more daily users we can keep around, the better the community can become for everyone.
-Some will oppose the promotion of a Microsoft product and say it defeats the point of FOSS.
+Some will oppose the promotion of a Microsoft product, saying it defeats the point of FOSS.
 But for most folks, it's either Linux with compromise, or no Linux at all.
-Therefore I see tremendous value in all projects that lower the barrier to entry for a good Linux desktop experience.
+If we want a growing userbase, we should strongly support any project that brings a great Linux desktop experience to all beginner users.
 - What was the timeline for making this?
     I have wanted to do a KVM Windows VM on a Pi ever since I was a high-schooler with a Pi 3, so 5+ years.
 The task is not trivial, and no good tutorials exist.
 Occasionally someone would get it working, but leave behind very incomplete instructions and not respond to questions.
-While I gave it a try every year or so, with partial success, I never "cracked" the code completely until this month (February 2025) when I made up my mind to figure it out.
+While I gave it a try every year or so, with partial success, I never "cracked" the code completely until this month (February 2025) when I made up my mind to sit down and figure it out.
 This has been a multi-week effort of near total dedication, with a number of all-night coding sessions.
 It became an obsession.
-    Sidenote: ChatGPT was indispensible, especially when it came to the obscure Windows automation stuff.
+    Sidenote: ChatGPT was indispensible, especially for the obscure Windows automation stuff.
 Anyone who says LLMs are useless is wrong.

 If communication on github is not your thing, [join my Discord server!](https://discord.gg/RXSTvaUvuu)